 I hope you found today’s article useful, please feel free to share it on your social networks or via email.

-If you have any other warming raw foods you’d like to share, or any comments or questions, please post them in the comments below.
+If you have any other ideas for eating more raw foods in winter, or any comments or questions, please post them in the comments below.

-For over 100 delicious raw food recipes, including recipes for all the warming raw foods mentioned above, grab a physical or ebook version of my best selling book Leah’s Raw Food Feast today.
+For over 100 delicious raw food recipes, including recipes for all the warming raw foods mentioned above, download a copy of my best selling book Leah’s Raw Food Feast today.

 Take care and stay healthy